-To get access to the IIA readings, you will need to join the IIA as a student (\$35).
+To obtain full access to the IIA readings, you will need to join the IIA as a student (\$35).
 This will give you full assess to both Internal Auditor readings and the International Professional Practices Framework (IPPF).
 It will also allow you to join a local IIA chapter (Dallas or Ft.
 Worth) at no additional cost.
 Joining the IIA is a requirement of the course.

-You will need to create an account in Knowledge Leader.
+You may want to create an account in Knowledge Leader.
 Through the generosity of Protiviti, we have been granted complimentary access to Knowledge Leader.
 We are very fortunate as this access has a value in excess of \$7,000.
-You will need to create a user name and password at the following website:
+I will distribute the access information separately.